hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

    * Service-tenant-from-another-org.example.org

-Additionally, the full zone contents expose all the IP addresses of endpoints held in the DNS records which can make reconnaissance trivial, particularly for IPv6 addresses.
+Additionally, the full zone contents expose all the IP addresses of endpoints held in the DNS records which can make reconnaissance and attack targeting easier, particularly for IPv6 addresses.
 There may also be regulatory, policy or other reasons why the zone contents in full must be treated as private.

-Neither of the RFCs mentioned in [@!I-D.ietf-dprive-rfc7626-bis] contemplates the risk that someone gets the data through eavesdropping on network connections, only via enumeration or unauthorized transfer as described in the following paragraphs.
+Neither of the RFCs mentioned in [@I-D.ietf-dprive-rfc7626-bis] contemplates the risk that someone gets the data through eavesdropping on network connections, only via enumeration or unauthorized transfer as described in the following paragraphs.

-Zone enumeration is trivially possible for DNSSEC zones which use NSEC; i.e. queries for the authenticated denial of existences records allow a client to walk through the entire zone contents. [@RFC5155] specifies NSEC3, a mechanism to provide measures against zone enumeration for DNSSEC signed zones (a goal was to make it as hard to enumerate a DNSSEC signed zone as an unsigned zone).
+Zone enumeration is trivially possible for DNSSEC zones which use NSEC; i.e. queries for the authenticated denial of existence records allow a client to walk through the entire zone contents. [@RFC5155] specifies NSEC3, a mechanism to provide measures against zone enumeration for DNSSEC signed zones (a goal was to make it as hard to enumerate a DNSSEC signed zone as an unsigned zone).
-Whilst this is widely used, zone walking is now possible with NSEC3 due to crypto-breaking advances.
-This has prompted further work on an alternative mechanism for DNSSEC authenticated denial of existence - NSEC5 [@?I-D.vcelak-nsec5] - however questions remain over the practicality of this mechanism.
+Whilst this is widely used, zone walking is now possible with NSEC3 due to crypto-breaking advances [@NSEC3-attacks].
+This prompted further work on an alternative mechanism for DNSSEC authenticated denial of existence - NSEC5 [@?I-D.vcelak-nsec5] - however questions remain over the practicality of this mechanism.

 [@RFC5155] does not address data obtained outside zone enumeration (nor does [@?I-D.vcelak-nsec5]).
-Preventing eavesdropping of zone transfers (this draft) is orthogonal to preventing zone enumeration, though they aim to protect the same information.
+Preventing eavesdropping of zone transfers (this document) is orthogonal to preventing zone enumeration, though they aim to protect the same information.